ahwayakchih/serve-files/README.md

 It is somewhere in between [`serve-static`](https://github.com/expressjs/serve-static) and [`statique`](https://github.com/IonicaBizau/statique):

-- it provides a simple function call, 100% compatible with native node "request" event handlers,
+- it provides a simple function call, 100% compatible with native node's "request" event handlers,
 - it is easy to use with other frameworks, like [`web-pockets`](https://github.com/grncdr/web-pockets),
 - it allows to build own file request handlers on top of its exported functions,
 - it supports bytes range requests (e.g., media streaming),